Best eulogies ever written for sister

 Chapter 2: College and Finding Her Passion

-Flagstaff, with its towering pines and clear mountain air, became her new home—a place where she blossomed.
-During her time there, she interned with the Coconino National Forest as a conservation officer, where she worked on projects to preserve local wildlife habitats.
-I remember visiting her one summer and being amazed by how passionate and dedicated she was to her work.
-She took me on a hike through one of the trails she was restoring, pointing out the plants and animals like she was introducing me to old friends.
-This chapter of her life was marked by her growing independence and her unwavering commitment to making the world a better place.
+Flagstaff became her new home—a place where she blossomed.
+During her time there, she interned with the Coconino National Forest as a conservation officer.
+I visited her one summer and was amazed by how passionate and dedicated she was.
+She took me on a hike through a trail she was restoring, pointing out plants and animals like old friends.

 Chapter 3: Family, Friends, and Wisdom

-As she entered adulthood, Emily’s next chapter was one of connection—deepening the relationships that meant the most to her.
+Emily’s next chapter was one of connection—deepening relationships that meant the most to her.
 After graduation, she moved to Portland, Oregon, a city that matched her love for nature, coffee shops, and quirky neighborhoods.
-She worked with Friends of the Columbia Gorge, helping to protect one of the most beautiful natural areas in the Pacific Northwest.
-But what stands out to me from this chapter of her life isn’t just her work—it’s the way she built community.
+She worked with Friends of the Columbia Gorge, helping protect one of the most beautiful areas in the Pacific Northwest.

 Unwritten Chapter: The Legacy She Leaves

-As we stand here today, I can’t help but think about the chapters that Emily didn’t get to write.
-There are so many more hikes we were supposed to take together, more stories to share, and more memories to make.
-But even though her book feels unfinished, her legacy lives on in the hearts of everyone who knew her.
+As we stand here today, I can’t help but think about the chapters Emily didn’t get to write.
+But even though her book feels unfinished, her legacy lives on.

-Her impact on the environment continues through the trails she helped restore and the people she inspired to care for the planet.
-The lessons she taught us—about kindness, community, and living with purpose—will be passed down to future generations, even to those who never had the chance to meet her.
+Her environmental work continues through the trails she helped restore and the people she inspired.
+Her lessons on kindness, community, and living with purpose will be passed down through generations.

-Emily’s story may have ended far too soon, but the pages she left behind are filled with love, laughter, and a life well-lived.
-And while we can’t write the next chapter with her, we carry her spirit with us, in the way we care for each other and the world around us.
-In that way, her story continues through all of us.
+Emily’s story may have ended far too soon, but the pages she left behind are filled with love and meaning.
+While we can’t write the next chapter with her, we carry her spirit with us—and in that way, her story continues.

 Version 2